waltligon/orangefs/doc/intro.md

 ## Why rewrite?

-There are lots of reasons why we've chosen to rewrite the code.
+There are lots of reasons why we’ve chosen to rewrite the code.
 We were bored with the old code.
 We were tired of trying to work around inherent problems in the design.
 But mostly we felt hamstrung by the design.
-It was too socket-centric, too obviously single-threaded, wouldn't support heterogeneous systems with different endian-ness, and relied too thoroughly on OS buffering and file system characteristics.
+It was too socket-centric, too obviously single-threaded, wouldn’t support heterogeneous systems with different endian-ness, and relied too thoroughly on OS buffering and file system characteristics.

 The new code base is much bigger and more flexible.
-Definitely there's the opportunity for us to suffer from second system syndrome here!
-But we're willing to risk this in order to position ourselves to use the new code base for many years to come.
+Definitely there’s the opportunity for us to suffer from second system syndrome here\!
+But we’re willing to risk this in order to position ourselves to use the new code base for many years to come.

-## What's different?
+## What’s different?

 The new design has a number of important features, including:

   - modular networking and storage subsystems,

   - powerful request format for structured non-contiguous accesses,

   - flexible and extensible data distribution modules,

   - distributed metadata,

   - stateless servers and clients (no locking subsystem),

   - explicit concurrency support,

   - tunable semantics,

   - flexible mapping from file references to servers,

   - tight MPI-IO integration, and

   - support for data and metadata redundancy.

 ### Modular networking and storage